Arago's rotations: Investigations of the phenomena by other scientists

 At this stage the phenomenon was investigated by several English experimenters, by Babbage and Herschel, by Christie, and, later, by Sturgeon and by Faraday.
 Babbage and Herschel measured the amount of retarding force exerted on the needle by different materials, and found the most powerful to be silver and copper (which are the two best conductors of electricity), after them gold and zinc, whilst lead, mercury and bismuth were very inferior in power.
 In 1825 they announced the successful reversal of Arago's experiment; for by spinning the magnet underneath a pivoted copper disk (Fig. 2) they had caused the latter to rotate briskly.
 They also made the notable observation that slits cut radially in a copper disk (Fig. 3) diminished its tendency to be rotated by the spinning magnet.
 If the rotatory force of the unslit disk be reckoned as 100, one radial slit reduced it to 88, two radial slits to 77, four to 48, and eight to 24.
-Amperè, in 1826, showed that a rotating disk of copper also exercises a turning moment upon a neighbouring copper wire through which a current is flowing.
+Ampère, in 1826, showed that a rotating disk of copper also exercises a turning moment upon a neighbouring copper wire through which a current is flowing.
 Seebeck in Germany, Prévost and Colladon in Switzerland, Nobili and Bacelli in Italy, confirmed the observations of the English experimenters, and added others.
 Sturgeon showed that the damping effect of a magnet pole upon a moving copper disk was diminished by the presence of a second magnet pole of contrary kind placed beside the first.
 Five years later he returned to the subject and came to the conclusion that the effect was an electrical disturbance, "a kind of reaction to that which takes place in electro-magnetism," when the publication of Faraday's brilliant research on magneto-electric induction, in 1831, forestalled the complete explanation of which he was in search.
 Faraday, in fact, showed that relative motion between magnet and copper disk inevitably set up currents in the metal of the disk, which, in turn, reacted on the magnet pole with mutual forces tending to diminish the relative motion—that is, tending to drag the stationary part (whether magnet or disk) in the direction of the moving part, and tending always to oppose the motion of the moving part.
 In fact, the currents go eddying round in the moving disk, unless led off by sliding contacts.